 Did you know that the leaves from fava bean plants are edible?
 How about the flowers?

-They have a wonderful light, nutty flavor, but after a day spent shelling beans, sometimes I’m simply content with getting that same light, nutty flavor from just the leaves.
+They have a wonderful light, nutty flavor, but after a day spent shelling fava beans (a tedious task that’s best done on a lazy afternoon with a glass of wine, if you ask me), I’m simply content with getting that same light, nutty flavor from the foliage.

 Fava plants typically start to flower about six weeks after sowing.
 At this point, you can start to trim the tops for their tender greens.

 I pinch or snip the first few inches (or the first two to three sets of leaves) from the top, flowers and all, just above a leaf node (a junction on the stem where a young shoot is starting to emerge).

 I only pinch off the leaves and flowers once every couple of weeks, as I do want the plant to focus on producing beans instead of generating foliage.